 Working Capital Support

-SEED TRANSACTION DEAL POINTS - 2020 STUDY

 Percentage of Deals with Working Capital Support

-Forming a new asset management business with sufficient operational depth and capacity to manage often +\$50 million of day-one assets requires a significant amount of working capital, particularly in today's environment, where large allocators increasingly require institutional level capabilities and infrastucture as a prerequisite for their investment managers.
-While historically founders have relied upon their own assets to finance these working capital requirements, asset managers are increasingly looking to seeders to provide capital assistance to fund the anticipated expenses of the business for the short to medium term.
-This assistance can take multiple forms, including direct capital investments, working capital loan facilities, prepaid management fees, or, most commonly, a deferral of the seeder's revenue share.
+Forming a new asset management business with sufficient operational depth and capacity to manage often +\$100 million of day-one assets requires a significant amount of working capital, particularly in today's environment where major allocators require institutional level capabilities and infrastructure as a prerequisite to seriously consider an investment.
+GPs of private equity funds further need to assemble the capital necessary to fund their GP commitments (typically 2% of the total commitments).
+While historically founders have relied upon their own assets to finance the various working capital requirements, asset managers are increasingly looking to seeders to provide capital assistance to fund the anticipated expenses of the business until the management fee-based revenue is sufficient to cover the core operating expenses.
+This assistance can take multiple forms, including direct capital investments, lending facilities, prepaid management fees, or, most commonly, a deferral of the seeder's revenue share.
+Certain structures also exist that allow a portion of the seed investment to be positioned as part of the GP commitment.
 Each of these approaches must be carefully structured to avoid distorting the underlying business deal and/or tax posture of both the seeder and the manager.
-Of the deals where working capital support is provided - which is now a majority of seed deals - a clear preference is emerging for using deferrals or other adjustments to the revenue share as a way of increasing the amount of capital available to fund the manager's operations.
-For more information, contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy of our HFM Global article "Working Capital in Hedge Fund Seeding".
+Of the deals where some type of working capital support is provided - which is now a substantial majority of seed deals - a clear preference has emerged for the deferral-based approach as a way of increasing the amount of capital available to fund the manager's operations.

+For more information on Working Capital Support, contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy of our HFM Global article "Working Capital in Hedge Fund Seeding".